 1. Jenny’s Canyon Trail

-And if you’re into exploring slots, we can recommend you click on: slot canyons to explore in Southern Utah on this very blog.
+PS: And if you’re into exploring slots, we can recommend you also find out more on slot canyons to explore in Southern Utah on our website.

-If you’re visiting the park with kids older than 7 or 8 years then this is a good option for its single-track trail.
+If you’re planning on visiting Southern Utah trails with kids older than 7 or 8, then this is a good option for its single-track trail.
 The best time for this trail is from May to October, but it’s accessible year-round.

 The level of difficulty is moderate so if you want to try it you must have a little hiking experience.
-The length is almost 1.2 miles and it should take between 40-50 minutes to finish it.
+This trail has a length of almost 1.2 miles and it should take between 60-90 minutes to finish.

 The best time to do the Petrified Dunes Trail is in spring and fall.
 We recommend starting in the morning to better appreciate the great views.
 It’s not a family hike, since it has plenty of uneven surfaces.

 It is approximately 1.2 miles in length and will take you an hour to complete.
 You’ll find restroom facilities on your way up and down.

-The level of difficulty is moderate because the trail consists of a mix of dirt single track, slick rocks and rocky; it can be a little challenging.
+The level of difficulty is moderate since the trail consists of a mix of dirt single track, slick rocks, and rocky terrain, which can make it a little challenging.
 As you walk towards higher elevations, the paths change more and more.

-One of the differences of this trail is that apart from hiking you can also do it by horseback, and if you’re traveling with your pet(s), you can bring them.
+One of the differences between this trail is that apart from hiking, you can also traverse it on horseback.

 It’s considered to be an easy hike.
 If you’re planning a family vacation hike, the Kestrel Trail becomes a quite convenient and fun alternative.
 The distance from St. George to this trail is just a 12-minute drive.
-At 1.2 miles, the whole family will love it.
+It’s a trip of 1.2 miles, and the whole family will love it.

 Coral Springs Resort is just a 20-minute drive to the park.
-If you want to book one of our properties contact us to get started.
+So if you want to book one of our properties contact us to get started.